Inspiration for Digital Change

 Professor Kim is currently the director of the Center for ICT and Society and the director of the Smart Media Service Research Center.

-He is also co-editor of Digital Business journal (Scopus-indexed) and an associate editor of Telecommunications Policy journal.
-He loves solving fast changing and cutting-edge problems in digital ecosystem and global society.
+He is also co-editor of Digital Business journal (SCOPUS) and an associate editor of Telecommunications Policy journal (SSCI).

 Center for ICT & Society